signalwire/examples/Voice/AI Agent - NodeJS/README.md

 # Using SignalWire Conversational AI with Node.js

 Artificial Intelligence platforms are increasingly popular and constantly evolving tools that you can leverage when building a Voice application.
-SignalWire Conversational AI, currently integrated with Open AI, was developed to simulate natural conversations.
+SignalWire Conversational AI, currently integrated with OpenAI, was developed to simulate natural conversations.
 An AI agent allows businesses to automate routine tasks, handle high volumes of inquiries, provide instant support 24/7, and offer consistent and accurate information to customers.
 This example will implement a conversational AI agent with the [Compatibility SDK with Node.js](https://docs.signalwire.com/reference/compatibility-sdks/v3/#compatibility-rest-api-client-libraries-and-sdks-nodejs).
 Clone this repo to start testing and adapting SignalWire Conversational AI to meet your needs.

 ## Setup Your Environment